Remote Access Trojan: How It Gets in and Takes Control

 What to do after RAT attacks or suspicious activity

-If you suspect a RAT, act fast.
-The goal is to contain the damage first.
+If you suspect a RAT, act fast, contain the damage first.

 Immediate steps to take

-- Disconnect the device from the network.
-Stop the Internet connection right away to reduce live attacker access.
+- Disconnect from the network.
+Cutting the connection right away reduces the attacker’s live access.

 - Run a full scan.
-Use trusted antivirus software, an antivirus program, or anti malware software to perform a deep scan.
+Use trusted anti-malware to do a deep scan, not a quick one.

 - Change passwords.
-Prioritize email, banking, work tools, and other sensitive accounts.
+Prioritize email, banking, and work tools, ideally from a clean device.

-- Deploy multi factor authentication.
-If passwords were exposed, multi factor authentication can limit the fallout.
+- Turn on multi-factor authentication.
+If passwords were exposed, MFA limits the fallout.

 - Check for unknown tools and access.
-Review startup items, browser extensions, remote tools, and anything unusual on the device.
+Review startup items, browser extensions, and any unfamiliar remote-access software.

 - Patch everything.
-Update the operating system, browser, and apps so attackers cannot reuse the same weakness.
+Update the OS, browser, and apps so the same weakness can’t be reused.

-It is also smart to apply least privilege wherever possible.
-That way, even if malware gets in, it has less room to move.
+It’s also worth applying least privilege wherever you can, even if malware gets in, it has less room to move.

 Why VeePN helps reduce Remote Access Trojan risk

-VeePN will not replace malware cleanup, but it can help reduce the chances of getting trapped in the first place.
+VeePN won’t replace malware cleanup, but it cuts the odds of getting caught in the first place, most RATs arrive through fake downloads and malicious pages.

 - NetGuard.
-NetGuard blocks malicious domains, trackers, and risky pages.
-That helps cut off many fake-download and malicious website traps before they load.
+Blocks malicious domains, trackers, and risky pages, shutting down many fake-download and malicious-website traps before they load.

-If you want extra protection while browsing, downloading, and using your accounts online, try VeePN with a 30-day money-back guarantee.
+Want extra protection while you browse, download, and sign in?
+Try VeePN with a 30-day money-back guarantee.

 FAQ